 At the time of the sale to the Zuger family, Malescot St. Exupery was in such poor shape, only 7 hectares of vines were planted.
 Extensive replanting of vineyards took place and within a decade, 80% of the vineyard was planted.

-The Zuger family, headed by Jean Luc Zuger, who took over in 1994, continue to own and manage Chateau Malescot St. Exupery today.
+The Zuger family, headed by Jean Luc Zuger, who took over in 1994, continues to own and manage Chateau Malescot St. Exupery today.
 Michel Rolland is the consultant.

 Chateau Malescot St. Exupery Vineyards, Terroir, Grapes, Winemaking

-The 23.5 hectare vineyard of Chateau Malescot St. Exupery is planted to 50% Cabernet Sauvignon, 35% Merlot, 10% Cabernet Franc and 5% Petit Verdot.
-The terroir is gravel, chalk and clay soils with iron deposits on gentle, slopes.
+The 30-hectare vineyard of Chateau Malescot St. Exupery is planted to 50% Cabernet Sauvignon, 35% Merlot, 10% Cabernet Franc and 5% Petit Verdot.
+The terroir is gravel, chalk, and clay soils with iron deposits on gentle, slopes.
+The gravel can be quite deep here.
+In some parcels, gravel is found up to 10 meters into the subsoil.

 Malolactic fermentation takes place in either tank, vat, barrel, or a combination of any of those vessels.
 They can use concentrators or reverse osmosis machines, as well as bleeding of the vats to increase the concentration of the wine.
 Those decisions are left up to the vintage according to Jean Luc Zuger.